google/comprehensive-rust/TRANSLATIONS.md

 translation: you should then go over it and update it as necessary before you remove the fuzzy marker.

-> **Note:** Until the translation is complete, you should either run `msgmerge` or
+> **Note:** Your PRs should either be the result of running `msgmerge` or the result
-> update the PO file for your language.
-Avoid mixing the two since it often creates
+> of new translation work on the PO file for your language.
+Avoid mixing the two since
-> a very large diff, which is hard or impossible to review.
-When the translation is
+> it often creates a very large diff, which is hard or impossible to review.
-> complete, run `msgmerge` to incorporate changes in the English text.

 ## Using Translations